Hands-on Gear Review

-REIís Kimtah Jacket is not loaded down with comfort features, but the fit is good and it provides good protection from the elements.
+REI’s Kimtah Jacket is not loaded down with comfort features, but the fit is good and it protects from the elements.
 The interior of the jacket has a different texture and feel than that of the other jackets we tested, making it the most comfortable jacket to throw on over a t-shirt.

-The sleeves are asymmetrically cut, providing increased coverage over the top of the hands and the hood is roomy with a large brim.
-The front pockets are lined with mesh and are positioned high enough so as to allow for access over a backpackís waist belt.
+The sleeves are asymmetrically cut, providing increased coverage over the top of the hands, and the hood is roomy with a large brim, capable of accommodating a helmet.
+The front pockets are lined with mesh and are positioned high enough so as to allow for access over a backpack’s waist belt.

-Though the Kimtah is not loaded down with design features, it does offer a few things that are a step above the minimalist jacket.
+Though the Kimtah is not loaded down with design features, it does offer a few things that are a step above minimalist jackets.
 For instance, two mesh-lined front pockets are positioned high enough to allow for access even while wearing a backpack with a hip belt.
-These pockets can also be opened during high-exertion activity to increase ventilation through the jacket.
-An additional chest pocket features an earphone cord port and is large enough to accommodate an iPhone or a small digital camera.
+These pockets can also be opened during high-exertion activity to increase ventilation throughout the jacket.
+An additional chest pocket features a headphone cord port and is large enough to accommodate an iPhone or a small digital camera.